 Byron Bay is pretty small anyway, but Nomads is bang in the centre of everything.
 Next door to Aldi, liquor shops and cafes, and a short walk to the main bus stop and beach.
 Couldn’t ask for a better location!

-Our 6 bed dorm was full at all times, and pretty cramped.
+Our 6-bed dorm was full at all times, and pretty cramped.
 Lockers were small and fitted on the wall, so only valuables were able to fit, leaving all the backpacks and remaining items on the floor.
 There were no shelves to put items on, so it was difficult finding a way to organise anything.
 A short stay here is fine, but if I was staying longer I’d want a room with a bigger locker and more shelving space so I could organise my stuff a bit better.
-The room had french window out to the small balcony that faced in to the central courtyard.
+The room had a french window out to the small balcony that faced into the central courtyard.
 The best part about the room was the air-con, which worked perfectly to cool the room overnight, giving us a good sleep after a night out.
-There were four plug sockets, under the air conditioning unit, which meant only four people could charge any electronic device at anytime.
+There were four plug sockets, under the air conditioning unit, which meant only four people could charge any electronic device at any time.
 It was close to one bunk bed, which was awkward for everyone else on the other beds.
-The beds did not offer any form of shelving or personal lights, and were very squeaky.
-Anyone coming in from a late night out, would wake up the whole room while climbing into bed!
+The beds did not offer any form of shelving or personal lights and were very squeaky.
+Anyone coming in from a late night out would wake up the whole room while climbing into bed!